 Which farm does the apple in my apple juice come from?
 How much roaming space do the chickens that lay my breakfast eggs have?
 Nowadays, we as customers want to know exactly where our food comes from, and thanks to modern technology, we are receiving answers to our questions.
 This is because agriculture has heavily changed over the past several decades.
 This new reality is called “smart farming”.
-Innovative technology is delivering transparent supply chains and more: they also help to conserve resources and the environment.
+Innovative technology is delivering transparent supply chains and more: it also helps to conserve resources and the environment.

 Is there enough for everyone?

 The world’s population just keeps on growing – by 2050, it is expected to be around 10 billion according to the United Nations.
 This also means increased demand on food – after all, everyone needs to be fed.
-However, natural resources such as water are in limited supply, and valuable farming land is being built over – according to the German Environment Agency (Umweltbundesamt - UBA), this amounted to an average of 52 hectares between 2016 and 2019 in Germany alone.
+However, natural resources such as water are in limited supply, and valuable farming land is being built over – according to the German Environment Agency (Umweltbundesamt - UBA), this amounted to an average of 54 hectares between 2017 and 2020 in Germany alone.
 Monocultures and the use of fertilizers and crop protection products put pressure on the soil.
-Furthermore, not only does agriculture contribute to climate change globally by being responsible for around 23 percent of the world’s CO2 emissions according to the IPCC, it is also a victim of the effects, with increased weather extremes such as droughts and heavy rain causing harvests to fail – resulting in the loss of food and resources.
+Furthermore, not only does agriculture contribute to climate change globally by being responsible for around 23 percent of the world’s CO2 emissions according to the IPCC, but it is also a victim of the effects, with increased weather extremes such as droughts and heavy rain causing harvests to fail – resulting in the loss of food and resources.
 The key question is therefore how to safeguard food supplies for so many people without harming the environment.

 Sustainable development goals